Summary for Paroligolophus agrestis (Opiliones)

 Habitat and ecology

-Hillyard (2005) considered this to be the most common and abundant species of harvestman in the British Isles, although in the HRS records it ranked 3rd behind Nemastoma bimaculatum and Mitopus morio in 2017.
+Hillyard (2005) considered this to be the most common and abundant species of harvestman in the British Isles, although in the HRS records it now ranks 2nd behind Mitopus morio.
 It occurs in a wide range of habitats from coastal dunes, grassland, woodland, hedgerow, parkland and heathland up to an altitude of 460m.
 It has been found up to 1300m in the Cantabrian Mountains in Spain (Martens 1978).

 Throughout its adult phase, this short-legged species is able to utilise not only the ground layer vegetation but also the tree canopy.
 Like the other short-legged dendrophile, O. hanseni, it leads a bit of a 'snakes & ladders' life, regularly falling off or being blown out of the higher layers and climbing back up.